villekf/OMEGA-doc/docs/source/algorithms.rst

 Quadratic
 ^^^^^^^^^

+Full name(s): Quadratic prior

+Enable with ``options.quad``.

 Simple quadratic prior.
-Define the weights at QP PROPERTIES.
-By default, the distance from the center voxel is used as the weight, with the sum of all weights normalized to one.
-Custom weights can be input.
+Define the weights at QP PROPERTIES (see the examples).
+By default, the distance of each voxel in the neighborhood from the center voxel is used as the weight, with the sum of all weights normalized to one.
+Custom weights can be input to ``options.weights``.
 The weights vector should be of size (Ndx*2+1) * (Ndy*2+1) * (Ndz*2+1) and the middle value inf.

 Huber prior
 ^^^^^^^^^^^

+Full name(s): Huber prior

+Enable with ``options.Huber``.

-Similar to quadratic prior, but can prevent large variations and thus artifacts happening by limiting the values.
-See HP PROPERTIES for the parameter.
+Similar to quadratic prior, but can prevent large variations and thus artifacts happening by limiting the values with ``options.huber_delta``.
+See HP PROPERTIES in the examples.
+The weighting functions the same ways as quadratic prior, meaning that you can input your own weights into ``options.weights_huber`` or leave it empty and use the default ones.
+By default, the distance of each voxel in the neighborhood from the center voxel is used as the weight, with the sum of all weights normalized to one.
+The weights vector should be of size (Ndx*2+1) * (Ndy*2+1) * (Ndz*2+1) and the middle value inf, if custom values are input.

 Based on: https://doi.org/10.1002/9780470434697

 MRP
 ^^^

+Full name(s): Median root prior

+Enable with ``options.MRP``.

 Median root prior.
 By default, the prior uses normalization.
 Disabling this normalization, however, can lead to improvement in image quality.
 You can turn the normalization off with ``options.med_no_norm = true``.
 Can be useful prior with PET or SPECT data.